Henry Fadamiro

 Former:

-• Vincent Umeh, Ph.D.
+• Dr. Vincent Umeh, Ph.D.
 (March 2005–November 2005).
 Current position: Chief Research Entomologist, National Horticultural Research Institute, Ibadan, Nigeria

-Student Assistants:
+Research Assistants:

 Current:

-• David Appel, Undergraduate Research Assistant
+• Erica Williams, Undergraduate Research Assistant

-• Wykita Johnson, Undergraduate Research Assistant
+• Gregory Bryant, Undergraduate Research Assistant

 • United States Department of Agriculture-CSREES.
-Funded June 1, 2009 – May 31, 2010.
+Funded June 1, 2010 – May 31, 2013.
 Extension IPM Coordination Program for Auburn University and Alabama Cooperative Extension System.
 (H.Y.
 Fadamiro, PI).

 • National Science Foundation, Career Advancement Awards (CAA) Program.
 Funded May 2007 – April 2009.
 Comparative Study of Neuroethology of Olfaction in Parasitoid Wasps.
 (H.Y.
 Fadamiro, PI)